anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 * `failure-domain.beta.kubernetes.io/region=us-east-1`
 * `failure-domain.beta.kubernetes.io/zone=us-east-1c`

-Moreover, if you want to force the Streams pods to run only on specific nodes, you can use nodeSelector:
+Moreover, if you want to force the Streams pods to run only on specific nodes, you can use `nodeSelector`.

-* In the first place, add labels of your choice to the selected nodes (e.g. label "application: streams"):
+To configure lables, first add labels of your choice to the selected nodes, for example, label "application: streams":

 ```
 kubectl label nodes <node-name> application=streams
 ```

-* Then update the values.yaml file (using the previous example):
+Then update the `values.yaml` file (using the previous example, for the Streams pods):

-For the Streams pods:

 ```
 nodeSelector:
   application: streams
 ```

-You must define it for each of the 3rd party pods (NGINX, Kafka, Zookeeper and MariaDB):
+You must define it for each of the third-party pods (NGINX, Kafka, Zookeeper, and MariaDB):

 ```
 nginx-ingress-controller: